Securities Fraud Encompasses Far More Than Just Ponzi Schemes

 - Corporate fraud – the possibilities are almost endless, but one example is intentionally making misstatements on a public company’s financial reports

-- Late day trading – purchasing and selling mutual funds after the close of a trading day, but manipulating the transactions so that they appear to have occurred before the market close
+- Late-day trading – purchasing and selling mutual funds after the close of a trading day, but manipulating the transactions so that they appear to have occurred before the market close

-Securities fraud covers a broad range of illegal activity, but not every crime committed in the business or financial community is securities fraud.
+Securities fraud covers a broad range of illegal activities, but not every crime committed in the business or financial community is securities fraud.
 The bottom line: as a general rule, just remember that if something is illegal and it involves lying to investors or gaming a financial market, it is probably securities fraud.
 If the activity centers on using the proceeds from new investors to pay off earlier investors, it falls within the Ponzi scheme subset of securities fraud.